 When it comes to maintaining your fleet of concrete mixer trucks, do you have a solid process in place for technicians and fleet managers?
-When it comes to keeping your team safe and prolonging the life of your equipment, it’s sometimes easy for the occasional inspection to be missed without the right process in place.
+In keeping your team safe and prolonging the life of your equipment, it’s sometimes easy for the occasional inspection to be missed without the right process in place.

-While there are several key elements to consider to make sure nothing is missed, in this blog post, we’ll break down 7 of the most important maintenance practices when it comes to concrete mixer trucks specifically, also applicable to many other truck types you may be operating.
+While there are several key elements to consider to make sure nothing is missed, in this blog post, we’ll break down 7 of the most important maintenance practices for concrete mixer trucks specifically, also applicable to many other truck types you may be operating.

 To extend the life of any truck in your fleet, making sure that operators have a well-defined process for what is expected of them in terms of routine cleaning is imperative.

 For unloading and cleaning trucks each day, here are a couple of common checklist items for operating, including:

 The video below is a great overview of this process if you are looking into re-vamping your current pre or post-trip inspection process:

 Another cleaning trick that can help remove dried concrete from your trucks is to use a product like Back-Set.

 This product is biodegradable and is an acid-free solution to soften cement that can be rinsed off.